rappoccio/PHY410/README.md

 The examples are typically provided in both python and C++ with a few exceptions.
 These have been tested with :
  - Mac OS 10.8 : python 2.7.2 and GCC 4.7.3_0.
+   Mac OS 10.10: python 2.7.9 and clang-700.1.81 (g++ points to this now)
  - Windows 7 + cygwin : python 2.7.5 and GCC 4.8.1
  - Ubuntu 12.04 LTS : python 2.7.3 and GCC 4.6.3

 Additional installation instructions :
- - Mac OS 10.8 :
+ - Mac OS >= 10.8 :
-    > Install XCode from the App Store
+    > Install XCode from the App Store, enable command line tools (xcode-select --install)
  - Windows 7 + cygwin
     > During installation, change the "Interpreters"
       and "Devel" installations from "Default" to "Install".